Alert: Operations Resume 1/19 - All Operations, including classes, will resume on time on Thursday, Jan. 19 at Cheney/EWU Spokane Campuses. more

 An economics minor enhances any EWU major, especially for those interested in social sciences, business or public affairs, with courses in money and banking, industrial organization and political economy.
 The department also supports health-related fields with courses in health economics and risk and insurance.
 An economics minor is rigorous and widely respected.

 There are two ways to get a minor in economics, available to all students except those majoring in economics.
 Each method requires students to take 20 credits of economics courses.

 The traditional minor requires the two 200-level introductory courses and any two upper-division electives.
-For students taking the 100-level general education course, a minor can be earned by also taking three upper-division courses from a list of six courses.
+For students taking the 100-level general education course, a minor may be earned by also taking three upper-division courses from a list of six courses.

-View the original version of this page.
+View the desktop version of this page.